interactive-structures/dynamic-metamaterial-mechanisms/README.md

 - GUI
 - Simulated annealing.
 - All data management of the cell grid
+- Routines to create data sets (currently exported as images)

 I believe ShearCell_Editor is not used, was supposed to be the 3D version.